 Hopefully, now you have changed the file extension the photo will open.
 Of course, if it opens and shows distortions or artifacts you will have to move to the last option, using professional software to try to repair the file.

 Another option to repair corrupted JPEG files is to use the command prompt.
 This might sound technical and daunting at first but it isn't.
 Just follow these simple steps:

 If you still cannot open your photographs or artifacts or distortions are showing on them, they are still corrupt and you may wish to go on to try using a professional tool specifically aimed at repairing corrupted JPEG files.

 The above are all ways in which you may be able to repair corrupted JPEG files.
 While the first three options are freely available on any computer without having to download anything, there is no denying they are not the best options.
 You may get lucky and be able to simply recover your photos from backup or by converting them, Windows may even be able to repair them, but all of these options take time and effort on your part.
-The Stellar Phoenix Photo Repair Tool will not only save you time, but it also provides a much more effective and easier solution for repairing your precious corrupted photographs.
+The Wondershare Repairit Photo Repair Tool will not only save you time, but also provides a much more effective and easier solution for repairing your precious corrupted photographs.
 There's also Wondershare Repairit Video Repair Tool to help you if you meet videos damaged issues.